Europe PMC redesign

 I created a task model to break down the researcher goal: finding evidence to inform a research question.
 This helped to analyse the thought processes and behaviours of a researcher doing a literature search.
 Which in turn informed our search functionality and results page design.

-I also created personas and search scenarios to help the team understand different motivations and pain points of researchers and biocurators, when searching the literature.
+I also created personas and search scenarios to help the team understand different motivations and pain points of researchers and biocurators at different career levels, when searching the literature.

-The research insights led to a complete redesign of the article and search pages.
+The research insights led to a complete redesign of Europe PMC to better support user behaviours.
 I collaborated with the UX Designer to develop several different designs and we tested them iteratively with users.

 Some of the design improvements included:

-I created and managed the product backlog of user stories in JIRA and facilitated sprint planning meetings, sprint retrospectives and release planning meetings.
+I created and prioritised the product backlog of user stories in JIRA using an impact/effort framework.
+I facilitated sprint planning meetings, sprint retrospectives and release planning meetings.
 I worked with our QA to define our manual testing approach.

 I worked collaboratively with the new UX Designer and front-end developer on developing the page designs and interactions further, creating a design system and iterative testing with users.